Management Approach

 1. Compile a collection of laws related to business operations as an easily accessible database.
 Stay up to date on new laws that have been enacted and communicate these laws to relevant departments.

-2. Communicate the policy to supervise operations in accordance with the law and the Corporate Compliance Policy within OR and OR group as a guideline and framework for legal and regulatory compliance.
-This is a tool to cultivate personnel to adhere to as a guideline for work.
-OR subsidiaries must prepare a report on the implementation of the policy and framework.
+2. Communicate the policy to supervise operations in accordance with the law and the Corporate Compliance Policy within OR and OR group.

-OR is managed in accordance with the principles of Corporate Governance to build confidence among all groups of OR stakeholders that there is a corporate governance system covering the entire group of companies, including overseas businesses, to create responsibility and transparency, as well as build the credibility of public data reporting that has been verified by external agencies qualified and experienced in various fields to ensure that information disclosed to the public is accurate and reliable.
-This includes financial reports that have been audited by the Office of the Auditor General of Thailand and auditors certified by the Securities and Exchange Commission (SEC).
-Furthermore, the operating results disclosed in the sustainability report have been audited by a third-party agency, in accordance with the Global Reporting Initiative Standard (GRI Standard), ensuring OR’s transparent and reliable management.
+OR operates in accordance with the principles of good corporate governance to build confidence among all stakeholder groups that a comprehensive governance system is in place across the entire OR Group, including overseas businesses.
+This governance system promotes responsibility, transparency, and credibility in public information disclosure.
+All key public disclosures are verified or audited by qualified external agencies with relevant expertise to ensure that the information released is accurate and reliable.
+For example, OR’s financial statements are audited by the Office of the Auditor General of Thailand and by auditors certified by the Securities and Exchange Commission (SEC).
+In addition, the operating results disclosed in the sustainability report undergo third‑party assurance in accordance with the Global Reporting Initiative (GRI) Standards, confirming that OR’s management practices are transparent and reliable.

 Governance Organization of OR and companies in OR group